rebootl/website-reflect_server/notes.md

 ## Tasks / Issues

+- move types into menu ?

 - create a flash message system ==> WIP
-  - make a flash helper
+  - make a flash helper ==> DONE
+  - use helper in all sub-components
+    - add topic
+    - edit topic
+    - add subtag  ==> DONE
+    - edit subtag

 - rework the client
   - make submodule for type sel.